qTox/qtox.github.io/README.md

 # tox.github.io
-Here in the depths of the Internet lies the repository for the Tox website and blog.
+Here in the depths of the Internet lies the repository for the qTox website and blog.

 If you would like to make a change, please open a pull request for it to be reviewed.

-Happy Toxing!
+Happy qToxing!

 ## Blog